 ASH annual meeting sessions fall into two basic categories: the invited program and abstract-driven sessions.

-The invited program sessions are planned by the ASH Program Committee early in the year and feature the top experts in the field of hematology.
-They include the Education and Scientific Program, special lectures and symposia, Education Spotlight Sessions, Continuing Conversations , How I Treat, Meet the Scientist, and sessions for trainees.
+The invited program sessions feature the top experts in the field of hematology and are planned by the ASH Program Committee.
+These include the Education and Scientific Program, Special-Interest Sessions, Education Spotlight Sessions, Continuing Conversations With the Speakers, How I Treat, Meet the Scientist, and sessions and activities for trainees.
 The Education and Scientific Program sessions are the cornerstone of the invited program; each session is typically offered twice to give attendees the maximum scheduling flexibility.

-The abstract-driven sessions include the Plenary Scientific Session (oral presentations of the top-rated abstracts), oral sessions (talks timed to occur simultaneously at 15-minute intervals to allow attendees to move back and forth between sessions to hear specific presentations of interest), and posters (visual presentations of abstracts that can be viewed throughout the day; presenters are available for informal Q&A during specific times).
-These presentations are selected by the Program Committee, through an extensive peer-review process, from among thousands of abstracts submitted each year.
+The abstract-driven sessions include oral sessions (15-minute presentations of high-scoring abstracts), posters (visual presentations of abstracts, with presenters available for informal Q&A during specific times), and the Plenary Scientific Session (oral presentations of the top-rated abstracts).
+These presentations are selected by the Program Committee through an extensive peer-review process from among thousands of abstracts submitted each year.
 Poster sessions are offered Saturday through Monday, while the oral abstract presentations kick off with the Plenary Scientific Session on Sunday and continue throughout the latter half of the meeting.

-The general sessions, which include named lectures, special-interest sessions, and award presentations, are spread throughout the four days of the meeting.back to top
+The general sessions, which include named lectures and award presentations, are spread throughout the four days of the meeting.back to top

 Planning Your Schedule